kubedb/docs/docs/guides/mongodb/concepts/opsrequest.md

 This will expand the volume size of all the shard nodes to 2 GB.

-### spec.customConfig
+### spec.configuration

-If you want to reconfigure your Running MongoDB cluster or different components of it with new custom configuration, you have to specify `spec.customConfig` section.
+If you want to reconfigure your Running MongoDB cluster or different components of it with new custom configuration, you have to specify `spec.configuration` section.
 This field consists of the following sub-field:

-- `spec.customConfig.standalone` indicates the desired new custom configuration for a standalone MongoDB database.
+- `spec.configuration.standalone` indicates the desired new custom configuration for a standalone MongoDB database.
-- `spec.customConfig.replicaSet` indicates the desired new custom configuration for replicaSet of a MongoDB database.
+- `spec.configuration.replicaSet` indicates the desired new custom configuration for replicaSet of a MongoDB database.
-- `spec.customConfig.configServer` indicates the desired new custom configuration for config servers of a sharded MongoDB database.
+- `spec.configuration.configServer` indicates the desired new custom configuration for config servers of a sharded MongoDB database.
-- `spec.customConfig.mongos` indicates the desired new custom configuration for the mongos nodes of a sharded MongoDB database.
+- `spec.configuration.mongos` indicates the desired new custom configuration for the mongos nodes of a sharded MongoDB database.
-- `spec.customConfig.shard` indicates the desired new custom configuration for the shard nodes of a sharded MongoDB database.
+- `spec.configuration.shard` indicates the desired new custom configuration for the shard nodes of a sharded MongoDB database.

 All of them has the following sub-fields:

-- `configMap` points to a configMap in the same namespace of a MongoDB resource, which contains the new custom configurations.
-If there are any configmap sources before, this configmap will replace it.
+- `configSecret` points to a secret in the same namespace of a MongoDB resource, which contains the new custom configurations.
+If there are any configSecret set before in the database, this secret will replace it.
-- `data` contains the new custom config which will be merged with the previous configuration.
+- `inlineConfig` contains the new custom config as a string which will be merged with the previous configuration.

+### spec.tls

+If you want to reconfigure the TLS configuration of your database i.e. add TLS, remove TLS, update issuer/cluster issuer or Certificates and rotate the certificates, you have to specify `spec.tls` section.
+This field consists of the following sub-field:

+- `spec.tls.issuerRef` specifies the issuer name, kind and api group.
+- `spec.tls.certificates` specifies the certificates.
+You can learn more about this field from [here](/docs/guides/mongodb/concepts/mongodb.md#spectls).
+- `spec.tls.rotateCertificates` specifies that we want to rotate the certificate of this database.
+- `spec.tls.remove` specifies that we want to remove tls from this database.

 ### MongoDBOpsRequest `Status`